 In California and many other states, there is a policy of “comparative negligence.”
 It weighs evidence of negligence created by both parties and adjusts settlements accordingly.
 Therefore, it is essential for you to have your evidence to prove your case.
 If the other party has a lot of evidence and creates a strong case, they may not be found negligent.
 You may have your settlement adjusted a lot lower than you thought, or thrown out altogether.
-This makes it critical to hire a personal injury lawyer to represent you.
+This makes it critical to hire a personal injury attorney to represent you.
 Let them help you make sure that you have every advantage in the situation.

 The evidence you gather will depend on what type of personal injury claim you are filing.
 In any case, you need to document your losses because of the incident.
 You will want to invest in an accordion type file to keep all your evidence in one place.